johankraft/DevAlertDemoSTM32L475/README.md

 # DevAlert Demo on STM32L4 IoT Discovery Kit

 This project demonstrates Percepio DevAlert (https://percepio.com/devalert) on the STM32L4 IoT Discovery kit, https://www.st.com/en/evaluation-tools/b-l475e-iot01a.html, with FreeRTOS.

-This demo project is currently a work in progress, but is working.
-The instructions are however not yet complete and the code needs a bit more polishing.
-This is not yet an official demo...
+NOTE: This is not yet an official Percepio demo, but a work in progress.
+It is working but has a few rough corners, and the instructions are not yet complete.

 The demo includes the DevAlert target library (DFM) extended with the CrashCatcher library (for crash dumps), and as well as the TraceRecorder library for providing traces to Tracealyzer.
 These libraries are found under \libraries\3rdparty.